-As part of her studies with the Lights Leadership Academy at LuHi, student Meghan Otte was stirred to research the fight against human trafficking and develop a new anti-trafficking Prevention Project at LuHi.
+As part of her studies with the Lights Leadership Academy at LuHi, student Meghan Otte was stirred to research the fight against human trafficking and implement the anti-trafficking Prevention Project through the Richmond Justice Initiative at LuHi.

 Last summer, I was able to explore my passions and look to the future as I attended an International Relations program at Georgetown University in Washington D.C.

 The Lights Academy here at LuHi taught me that taking action as a teenager and exploring my interests is possible.
 It’s an opportunity to create and present self-directed research projects based on our interests.
 Every junior in the Lights Academy completes an Innovation Project: an original invention or improvement.
 The assignment must yield a viable, workable product or idea.

 Inspired by the awareness of human trafficking that I gained through special presentations to the volleyball program at Lutheran, I started with comprehensive research on the blight of human trafficking around the world.
 I wanted to work on an innovation that would contribute to the fight against human trafficking.

 I knew that I wanted to do something to contribute to the fight but I felt helpless in the scope of what I could do.
 One advisor that I interviewed for my project was Nate King, Lutheran High class of 2011, who works for the International Justice Mission (IJM) in Washington D.C.
 IJM is a worldwide organization that is proactively pursuing justice for victims of abuse, poverty, and human trafficking.